 His second film appearance was in the 2000 Ridley Scott-directed period action/drama Gladiator.
 Giorgio was cast as the son of Oscar winner Russell Crowe’s character ‘Maximus’.

 In 2001, Cantarini appeared in the Hallmark Hall of Fame American television film adaptation of author Eric Newby’s autobiographical novel Love and War in the Apennines (retitled In Love and War) as ‘Slavko’.

-Born and raised in Berlin, Kathleen is the product of the city’s vibrant cultural diversity, with a unique sense of style that derives from her broad range of tastes and interests.
-Kathleen is very involved in the Berlin underground scene, living a day by day, moment to moment existence and has countless unfulfilled dreams and ambitions.
-Exciting, accepting and charming, Kathleen embodies all that draws people to Berlin from around the world.
+Born and raised in Berlin, Catherine is the product of the city’s vibrant cultural diversity, with a unique sense of style that derives from her broad range of tastes and interests.
+Catherine is very involved in the Berlin underground scene, living a day by day, moment to moment existence and has countless unfulfilled dreams and ambitions.
+Exciting, accepting and charming, Catherine embodies all that draws people to Berlin from around the world.